Eugene Field: Early life and education

-Field was born in St. Louis, Missouri at 634 S. Broadway where today his boyhood home is open to the public as The Eugene Field House and St. Louis Toy Museum.
+Field was born in St. Louis, Missouri, at 634 S. Broadway, where today his boyhood home is open to the public as The Eugene Field House and St. Louis Toy Museum.
 After the death of his mother in 1856, he was raised by an aunt, Mary Field French, in Amherst, Massachusetts.

-Field's father, attorney Roswell Martin Field, was famous for his representation of Dred Scott, the slave who sued for his freedom.
-Field filed the complaint in the Dred Scott v.
-Sandford case (sometimes referred to as "the lawsuit that started the Civil War") on behalf of Scott in the federal court in St. Louis, Missouri, whence it progressed to the U.S. Supreme Court.
+Field's father, attorney Roswell Martin Field, was the lawyer who filed Dred Scott's case.

 Field attended Williams College in Williamstown, Massachusetts.
 His father died when Eugene turned 19, and he subsequently dropped out of Williams after eight months.
 He then went to Knox College in Galesburg, Illinois, but dropped out after a year, followed by the University of Missouri in Columbia, Missouri, where his brother Roswell was also attending.
 Field was not a serious student and spent much of his time at school playing practical jokes.
 He led raids on the president's wine cellar, painted the president's house school colors, and fired the school's landmark cannons at midnight.
 Field tried acting, studied law with little success, and also wrote for the student newspaper.
 He then set off for a trip through Europe but returned to the United States six months later, penniless.